 Disneyland Paris in a wheelchair

-Disneyland Paris – The Basics
+Disneyland Paris in a wheelchair – The Basics

-How to get there from Paris CDG Airport
+Getting there from Paris CDG Airport

 Where to stay

 There are many hotels near Disneyland Paris.
 We booked the Radisson Blu Resort at Disneyland, but unfortunately, I cannot quite recommend this hotel.
 Although our room category was “Accessible Queen,” the bathroom was equipped with a bathtub.
 I returned to the reception and asked for a room with a roll-in shower.
 The receptionist explained that all those rooms were occupied.
 She told me that the staff didn’t know which of their accessible rooms had a roll-in shower and that they could not check that in their system.
 As proof, she even let me have a look at her screen.
 Anyway, my husband and I managed the situation as well as possible with some difficulties (I couldn’t shower).
 The hotel offered an accessible free shuttle service to Disneyland and back.
 The shuttle bus was equipped with a ramp, and the ride only took 10 minutes.

 An adult’s regular one-day ticket price varies between EUR 47 to EUR 65.
 You get access to both Disneyland Paris and Walt Disney Studios Park.
 Disabled visitors can purchase tickets at a dedicated ticket desk on the right end of the ticket counters area.
 When you are severely disabled and have a medical confirmation or disability ID card (French or English), your companion will get a free entry ticket.
 So here you can save 50 %!